count questions and (max) points per category (Feature #91)

 Find simple script attached.
 It is just a hack, fitting to our practice.

-Updated by Alexis Bienvenüe over 11 years ago
+Updated by Alexis Bienvenüe about 12 years ago

 The problem is difficult to solve for all exams, because the scoring strategies are allowed to be quite complex, and the questions given to different students may vary, as well as the maximum scores for a given question...